 Globalization of the business community poses complex issues for fundamental analysis.
-In order to understand a company's fundamentals, an investor should first determine what accounting rules might have been used to compile its financial reports.
+To understand a company's fundamentals, you should first determine what accounting rules might have been used to compile its financial reports.
 You'll also want to know whose laws define the company's governance practices.
-From the perspective of an investor in the United States, there are 3 broad categories of companies, each subject to different legal and accounting regimes:

 - Domestic firms operate mostly or completely within the United States.
 They may import supplies or export products, but these activities normally represent a comparatively small share of total business activity.
 Domestic companies are typically governed by US securities laws.
 Their financial reports are normally constructed according to generally accepted accounting principles (GAAP).

 - International firms are headquartered in the United States but maintain significant investments outside the country and have geographically diverse profit centers.
-U.S. operations and parent company governance are typically determined by U.S. laws, and parent company accounting normally follows GAAP.
-But non-U.S. subsidiaries may be governed according to policies dictated by their host countries.
+US operations and parent company governance are typically determined by US laws, and the parent company accounting normally follows GAAP.
+But non-US subsidiaries may be governed according to policies dictated by their host countries.
 Accounting structures in many jurisdictions outside the United States are determined by the International Financial Reporting Standards (IFRS).
-Any specific differences in accounting or governance between foreign subsidiaries and U.S. parent companies should be disclosed in the parent-company financial reports.
+Any specific differences in accounting or governance between foreign subsidiaries and US parent companies should be disclosed in the parent-company's financial reports.

 - Global firms have significant investments and profit centers in many countries, with no single center of dominance.
 Governance rules for global firms are generally determined by the laws of the official domicile of the parent company.
-Some global firms create financial statements according to GAAP for U.S. investors, but more commonly, primary parent-company reports adhere to IFRS.
+Some global firms create financial statements according to GAAP for US investors, but more commonly, the primary parent-company's reports adhere to IFRS.